Tencent Music appoints new CEO, chairman

-(Reuters) -Tencent Music Entertainment Group said on Thursday it appointed Zhu Liang as the new chief executive officer and Cussion Kar Shun Pang as the new executive chairman of the board, with immediate effect.
+Tencent Music Entertainment Group (TME.N) said on Thursday it appointed Zhu Liang as the new chief executive officer and Cussion Kar Shun Pang as the new executive chairman of the board, with immediate effect.

 Cussion had held the CEO's position from July 2016.

-Zhu has previously served as the vice president of Chinese technology giant Tencent Holdings Ltd, which controls Tencent Music.
+Zhu has previously served as the vice president of Chinese technology giant Tencent Holdings Ltd (0700.HK), which controls Tencent Music.

 The Chinese music streaming platform said Tong Tao Sang, the company's current chairman, will resign from his position.